Student Issues / Attending College

 Improved Course Work

-One of the primary benefits of building effective relationships with an instructor is a student’s ability to receive more specific feedback and instruction, whether you are taking pre-requisite or elective courses.
-Students who establish positive professional relationships with instructors can obtain more insight on how to create a specific course plan for increased progress.
+One of the primary benefits of building effective relationships with an instructor is a student’s ability to receive more specific feedback and instruction, whether they are taking prerequisite or elective courses.
+Students who establish positive professional relationships with instructors can obtain more insight into creating a particular course plan for increased progress.

 As Jacobson suggests, students should meet with instructors after large assignments or tests are returned.
-A “mini-conference,” or meeting with an instructor, provides both parties with an opportunity to focus on the finished final assignment, essay, or test.
-With this idea, Jacobson also asserts, “this approach may seem time-consuming, it rarely becomes a daunting process […] Once some of (a students) major […] problems have been identified and correction methods have been explained, most of the students begin to use the specific information they have received to self-monitor their (work).”
+A “mini-conference,” or meeting with an instructor, allows both parties to focus on the finished final assignment, essay, or test.
+With this idea, Jacobson also asserts, “this approach may seem time-consuming, it rarely becomes a daunting process […] Once some of (students) major […] problems have been identified and correction methods have been explained, most of the students begin to use the specific information they have received to self-monitor their (work).”

 . . .read more